tiagoCuervo/JapaNet/README.md

 ### ResNet18

 The core of the MobileNetV3 Large with an additional dense layer of size 1024 before the output layer with suitable number of outputs (4206) has been used for the purposes of our experiments.
-The training process has been performed with a *reduce-on-plateau* learning schedule, sparse categorical cross-entropy loss, Adam optimizer, batch size of 256 and for 100 epochs.
+The training process has been performed with a *reduce-on-plateau* learning schedule, sparse categorical cross-entropy loss, Adam optimizer, batch size of 256 and 100 epochs.

 **brief results?**